OHIO-ECT/ECT-Lab-Introduction/chapters/Tasks 6.md

-## ECT GNS3 Introduction - The Toolkit
+## ECT Lab Introduction - Terminal Shell and File Management

 ### Goals
 -   Configure Remote Desktop to connect to the lab environment